School Board Policy 506 -

 The school district shall not deny due process of equal protection of the law to any student involved in a dismissal proceeding which may result in suspension, exclusion or expulsion.

-The school district shall not dismiss any student without attempting to provide alternative educational services before dismissal proceedings, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.
+The school district shall not dismiss any student without attempting to use nonexclusionary disciplinary policies and procedures before dismissal proceedings or pupil withdrawal agreements, except where it appears that the student will create an immediate and substantial danger to self or to surrounding persons or property.

 B. Violations leading to suspension, based upon severity, may also be grounds for actions leading to expulsion and/or exclusion.
 A student may be dismissed on any of the following grounds: